 Image source: Nathan Safran

-A heading that included a number was 15% more popular that a reader-addressing heading, and 21% more popular that a normal heading.
+A heading that included a number was 15% more popular than a reader-addressing heading, and 21% more popular than a normal heading.

 Don’t ignore these results.
 Use numbers as blog post headings, or update your services pages to include numbers, e.g.